seanpm2001/seanpm2001/OldVersions/English/1/101-200/README.md

 <details><summary><p><b>[Click/tap here to expand/collapse this section]</b></p></summary>

-I have collaborated on a few projects on GitHub, including
+I have collaborated on many projects on GitHub, which include:

 <details><summary>[Click/tap here to expand/collapse the list of projects I have helped develop]</summary>